slotThe/slotThe.github.io/posts/emacs-potpourri.md

 # Sane type signatures with lsp-mode

-By default, `lsp-mode`s type signatures for certain languages are… not great.
+By default, `lsp-mode`'s type signatures for certain languages are… not great.

 <img class="pure-img"
      style="padding-left: 1em;"